rhdunn/xquery-intellij-plugin/src/main/java/uk/co/reecedunn/intellij/plugin/xdm/README.md

 nor does it support querying custom data in XMLSchema definition (`xsd`) files.
 That functionality can be built on top of this, if needed.

-This only provides the core data model and its associated API.
-The actual implementation mapping the XPath/XQuery constructs to the data model is done in the XQuery PSI tree implementation.
+This only provides the core data model and the associated API to build and manipulate that data model.
+The higher-level APIs for modelling XPath and XQuery constructs (such as variable bindings) is handled in the XPath/XQuery implementation.

-__NOTE:__ The [model/Expressions.kt](model/Expressions.kt) file is an extension to the XDM to facilitate static analysis.

 ## References
 ### Functions and Operators